 Besides wanting the page title to be Google friendly, you want to craft it so that it catches the searcher’s eyes and entices them to click.
 It should be easy to read and relevant.
 Keep your page title to no more than 65 characters and make sure it simply states what the webpage is about.
 Include your keywords to make it more search engine friendly.

-This is a fairly new thing that has become more and more important as mobile phones and devices saturate the market.
-A responsive website will respond to the viewer’s actions based on the type of device they are using (takes things like screen size, platform and orientation into account).
+Responsive websites have become more and more important as mobile phones and devices saturate the market.
+A responsive website will respond to the viewer’s actions based on the type of device they are using (takes things like screen size, platform, and orientation into account).
 As of 2015, Google announced that its algorithm would penalize websites that were not responsive because they make for a less effective experience for people.
-If you were to make one SEO improvement that will have immediate results, this is it.
+If you were to make one SEO improvement that will have immediate results.